 |Star Wars & The Chipmunks||From a 2009 episode that doesn’t just predict a new Star Wars movie, but it’s competition at the same time.
 An image in the episode shows two movie posters, both of which were later hanging in movie theaters around the country, showed a new Star Wars movie competing against a new Chipmunks film.||We use the term competing loosely of course, as “The Force Awakens” has set nearly every opening weekend record.
 Of all the things, it’s an interesting pair of movies to put next to each other.
 By 2009, the prequel trilogy had been over for years, and there was little discussion beyond fanboy dreams that there would be any future Star Wars films.|

 The pattern we found in this unstructured data is “Precise One Off’s”.
 Each bit of data focuses on just a single event in the future.
-Each event seems openly to be somewhat implausible, random or unlikely to transpire and stands out.
-All the data comes from the same source.
+Each event seems somewhat implausible, random or unlikely to transpire but does anyway.

 Now that we see the pattern and know how it works let’s look at this hit below.